Galser/packer-nginx64/README.md

 # Purpose

-This repository attempts to have the minimal amount of code that is required to create an Ubuntu Bionic Beaver 64it box with Nginx64 installed, using Packer for running in VirtualBox with management by Vagrant.
+This repository attempts to have the minimal amount of code that is required to create an [Ubuntu Bionic Beaver 64it](http://releases.ubuntu.com/18.04/) box with [Nginx64](https://www.nginx.com/) installed, using [Packer](https://www.packer.io/intro/index.html) for running in [VirtualBox](https://www.virtualbox.org/) with management by [Vagrant](https://www.vagrantup.com/).
+To learn more about the mentioned tools -  please check section [Required tools near the end of the README](requiredtools)

 # Prerequisites

 You will need to have some Git tools, Vagrant, VirtualBox and Packer installed.
-For reference where to get them and how to install please check sections [Required tools](requiredtools) below
+For reference where to get them and how to install each one - please check section [Required tools](requiredtools) below

 # How to use